fmzhao/fmzhao.github.io/_posts/2017-01-09-programming-from-the-ground-up.markdown

 STDERR

 > This is standard error.
 It is a write-only file, and usually represents you screen display.
 This is always file descriptor 2.

+`.equ` directive allows you to assign names to numbers. e.g., if you did `.equ LINUX_SYSCALL, 0x80`, any time after that you wrote LINUX_SYSCALL, the assembler would substitue 0x80 for that.
+You can write:

+In assembly language, we declare contants with the `.equ` directive.

+`int LINUX_SYSCALL`

+---

+### Developing Robust Programs